spatialos/platform-sdk-csharp/examples/README.md

 You can build and run the C# solution in an IDE, or using the .NET Core CLI.

+Building and uploading the assembly is not required.
+However, the assembly is contained within the repository, should you wish to run the deployment in your own project.

 ### Using an IDE
 1. Open [examples.sln](examples.sln) in your preferred IDE, configured to use the .NET Core Runtime.
 2. Run any of the projects in the solution.